simonalexanderson/MotoricaDanceDataset/README.md

 **Citations**

-When mentioning this database in an academic paper, please cite the following paper as a reference:
+When mentioning this database in an academic paper, please cite the following papers as reference:

 ```
 @article{10.1145/3478513.3480570,